AGCapdeville/Operating-Systems/README.md

 CSUCI CLASS : COMP 362 - Operating Systems

-  This repo consists of labs and projects that worked on.
+  This repo consists of labs and projects for simulating a virtual Operating System